Nubuki-all/Enc/README.md

 `DATABASE_URL` | input valid Mongodb Database Url `ENCODER` | Encoder's name/nickname to be included in captions can also contain encode info.
 `FCHANNEL` `FCHANNEL_STATS` | Input Channel id where **only** the output video will get forwarded.
 For the 2nd variable input message id of a message in channel to be used as live status for encodes.
-`EABF` type=bool | (Enable all beta features) Enable all beta (maybe unstable) features in bot.
-Turned on by default, set to false to turn off.
+`LOGS_IN_CHANNEL` type=bool | Get error logs in log channel.
+Turned off by default, set to True to turn on.
 `ALWAYS_DEPLOY_LATEST` type=bool | When starting bot always pull latest code from upstream repo or default repo if none is given
 `ALLOW_ACTION` type=bool | Set to True or False depending on whether you want encoding chat actions enabled for bot `UPSTREAM_REPO` `UPSTREAM_BRANCH` | Input custom repo link and custom repo branch name, For use with the update function